CopernicaMarketingSoftware/REACT-CPP/README.md

     React::MainLoop loop;

     // set a timer to stop the application if it is idle for five seconds
-    // note that the type of 'timer' is std::shared_ptr<React::Timer>
+    // note that the type of 'timer' is std::shared_ptr<React::TimeoutWatcher>
     auto timer = loop.onTimeout(5.0, []() {

         // report that the timer expired